luke-h-chen/code-portfolio/README.md

 # Luke Chen's Portfolio of Assorted Visualizations and Code
+Thank you for visiting my GitHub page.
+Here, I am hosting a variety of codes and visualizations that I believe are good demonstrations of my abilities in statistical programming and econometric analysis.
+I hope you find something of interest to you here!

 ## Visuals Examining Covid-19 Stay-at-Home Policy (SAHP) Timing
 ![Maps of Key Dates by County](key_timing_maps.png)